SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Add Apache Kafka for getting Popular Items

-In this section, you will deploy an Apache Kafka in openshift, Add kafka producer to Cart Microservice and create a new ``track-popular-items`` microservice. ``Track-popular-items`` microservice will be the kafka consumer for our application.
-Let's start by deploying a kafka pod to openshift
+In this section, you will deploy an Apache Kafka in openshift, add kafka producer to Cart Microservice and create a new ``track-popular-items`` microservice. ``Track-popular-items`` microservice will be the kafka consumer for our application.
+Let's start by deploying a kafka pod to openshift.
+Due to time constraints, we are not implementing Payement and Order services in this lab.
+So, we will implement the Popular Items by fetching the details of the product that are added to the Shopping Cart in different sessions of the Monolith UI.

 ### Deploy Apache Kafka on openshift